andderan/PCIP_Project/Front End/Readme.md

 -   The box model
 -   Positioning content with CSS

 To get a basic introduction to JSX [**see the docs here**](https://reactjs.org/docs/introducing-jsx.html) and find a more in-depth tutorial on JSX [**here**](https://reactjs.org/docs/jsx-in-depth.html).
 In most cases, we will use JSX instead of Javascript to develop our application.

-### Single-page Application
-In this course and project we will be building, a single-page application.
-A single-page applictation is an application that loads a single HTML page and all the necessary assets (such as JavaScript and CSS) required for the application to run.
-Any interactions with the page or subsequent pages do not require a round trip to the server which means the page is not reloaded.
-Most modern web development relies on single-page applications.

 ### Model-View-Controller (MVC) Architecture